yanfeit/yanfeit.github.io/_posts/2020/inverse-problem-pde/2020-04-28-inverse-problem-pde.md

 comments: false
 ---

 Inverse problems have wide applications on real-world problems.
 When I was a PhD student in Oak Ridge, I was very excited at one of my researches on inverse problems of Fredholm integral of the first kind.
-I still remembered that when I first encountered with that problem, my immediate reaction was that this was a very realistic problem and I would have a solid training on applied mathematics if I worked on that.
+I still remembered that when I first encountered with that problem, my immediate reaction was that this was a very realistic problem and I would have a good training on applied mathematics if I worked on that.
 I happily took the chanllenge on that.
 Several year laters, my taste of problems does not change.
 I was right, this was one of the interesting problems that I was ever studied.

 <!-- more -->